 Illustration; Source: OMV

 Business & Finance

-Austria’s oil and gas player OMV has managed to get the upper hand in the arbitration case against Gazprom Export, a subsidiary of Russia’s gas giant Gazprom, over the latter’s alleged irregular gas supplies to Germany.
+Austria’s oil and gas player OMV has managed to get the upper hand in the arbitration case against Gazprom Export, a subsidiary of Russia’s gas giant Gazprom, over the latter’s reportedly irregular gas supplies to Germany.
 This enables the Austrian company to start taking steps to recover millions of euros in damages to balance the financial losses it suffered in the wake of the Russian player’s actions.

+Illustration; Source: OMV